ypriverol/os-proteomics/manuscript.md

 In the United States, agencies like the National Institutes of Health (NIH) and the National Science Foundation (NSF) strongly encourage, and in some cases require, software and code sharing through public repositories, aiming to maximize reproducibility and scientific transparency (https://datascience.nih.gov/tools-and-analytics/best-practices-for-sharing-research-software-faq).
 Similarly, the Wellcome Trust in the United Kingdom mandates that all research outputs, such as software integral to funded research, be made freely available under recognized open-source licenses to facilitate widespread accessibility and reuse (https://wellcome.org/grant-funding/guidance/policies-grant-conditions/data-software-materials-management-and-sharing-policy).
 Many other funding agencies all over the world have similar open source guidelines and mandates.
-This underscore a commitment from funders to foster collaborative scientific ecosystems, democratizing access to essential research tools and enhancing reproducibility across disciplines.
+This underscores a commitment from funders to foster collaborative scientific ecosystems, democratizing access to essential research tools and enhancing reproducibility across disciplines.

 ## How to get started with OSS